stevemidway/DAR-2021/Assignment_4.md

     `WingLength` on `Weight` by `Treatment`?
 (5 points)
 16. Using a multipanel plot, show `Treatment`-specific relationships of the model in question 14.
 (5 points)
-17. Example the relationship in question 14 evaluate a random intercepts model.
+17. Examine the relationship in question 14 with a random intercepts model.
 Provide one reason why this may be a better model and one reason why this may not be a better model.
 (10 points)